KatarzynaSzmydki/Loan_Request_Verification/README.md

 **Purpose:**

-The primary purpose of this solution is to provide a robust and user-friendly platform for verifying loan requests through the integration of machine learning models.
+The primary purpose of this solution is to showcase a fully functioning platform for verifying loan requests through the integration of machine learning models within web application.
 By combining Flask, Bootstrap, and machine learning capabilities, the repository aims to offer a sophisticated yet accessible tool for efficient loan request decision-making.

 **Technology Used:**